nathanrayburn/crypto_labo2/rapport.md

 $$
 ---

-The issue is that we don't have mi, we must find an equivalent for it.
+The issue is that we don't have m[i], we must find an equivalent for it.
 We can do so by using a formula that we have used previously.

 We can find an equivalent by using our previous formula to find sigma :